LT-IntroToAI-SY2324/a2-movie-chatbot-alacatus/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The hardest ting was dealing with the whole % portion and all the conditionals

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use match() within a search function a movie database for a particular movie, finding its position and related info